 16. Don’t Starve Together

-Developer: Klei Entertainment Publisher: Klei Entertainment Platform(s): PC*, PS4, XB1
+Developer: Klei Entertainment Publisher: Klei Entertainment Platform(s): PC*, PS4, Xbox One

 Whether you’re trying to invent something to keep yourself alive or desperately batting away what comes in the darkness, Don’t Starve Together is a worthwhile bonding experience.
 Nothing brings people together quite like trauma, after all.
 It certainly beats going on a camping trip and being thoroughly miserable the whole time, that’s for sure.